-A lot of the time, it's not really the best idea to have things full size.
-A map would be useless if it was full size, a toy car dowsn't really want to be the same size as a normal car.
+It's not always the best idea to have things full size.
+A map would be useless if it were full size; a toy car doesn't really need to be the same size as a normal car.

 When we have this issue, we use a scale diagram or a scale model.

 A scale diagram is just a diagram where everything has been reduced by the same factor - it could be half the size, a tenth of the size or anything else.

 How are scales written?

 Scales are written as a ratio such as 1 : 100 or 1 : 50 000

 Scales are read from left to right.
 The scale 1 : 100 for example, would mean that every 1 unit of length on the scale is the same as 100 units of that same length in real life.

 So something that was 2 cm long on the scale would be 200 cm long in real life.